 Called by many as “inaction figures” because of their stiffness, these toys were nonetheless full of character and are still very popular with collectors today.
 Wrestling figures in their original, unopened packaging fetch hundreds or thousands of dollars.

 The Creation of WWE’s First-Ever Wrestling Figures

 When toy manufacturer LJN Toys Ltd. picked up the license to manufacture figures for the popular WWF Superstars seen on television at a figure of $200,000, they envisioned them to be similar in scale to Star Wars and G.I.
 Joe: A Real American Hero.
 But instead of a 3.75-inch scale, buyers saw 8-inch tall semi-rigid rubber figures.

 The unusually large-sized figures (2-Ups) were ideal for showcasing the new product but were not meant to stay that way.
 However, fascinated buyers insisted that they remain as is.
 Every figure came with a rolled-up stylized poster of the superstar and a cutout bio card on the back.

 Led by founder Jack Friedman, LJN agreed to the deal.

 In hindsight, this unexpected alteration was critical to the toyline’s success.
 LJN had manufactured toys of popular licenses such as E.T., Knight Rider, Gremlins, Advanced Dungeons and Dragons, Michael Jackson, Dune, Magnum P.I., and Indiana Jones and The Temple of Doom.
 Now the larger-than-life WWF personalities could be owned by children everywhere.

 These hefty hunks of rubber began populating toyboxes near and far.
 They weren’t the first wrestling action figures (Japan had JWA by Bullmark in 1969 and Super-Pro Wrestling by Popy in 1981).
-However, they were at least one of the first mass-marketed and produced for North American consumption.
+However, they were one of the first mass-marketed and produced for North American consumption.